2023 Best Value Health Professions Master's Degree Schools in the Middle Atlantic Region

 University of Scranton graduate students pay an average of $11,630 in tuition and fees each year.

-Read full report on Health Professions at University of Scranton
+Full Health Professions at University of Scranton Report

 La Roche University did quite well in this year’s ranking of the best places for health professions students to get a master’s degree.
 It came in at #9 on the list.
-Located in the large suburb of Pittsburgh, La Roche is a private not-for-profit school with a small student population.
+Located in the suburb of Pittsburgh, La Roche is a private not-for-profit school with a small student population.

-With a ranking of #11, Fairleigh Dickinson University - Metropolitan Campus did quite well on this year’s best value schools for health professions students working on their master’s degree.
-Located in the large suburb of Teaneck, FDU is a private not-for-profit college with a medium-sized student population.
+Marist College did quite well in this year’s ranking of the best places for health professions students to get a master’s degree.
+It came in at #12 on the list.
+Located in the large suburb of Poughkeepsie, Marist is a private not-for-profit college with a moderately-sized student population.

 The average tuition and fees for an out-of-state graduate students at FDU are $10,722 a year.